Export requirements – mandatory and voluntary

 Products of animal origin exported to the EU must be accompanied by a common health entry document issued by the relevant national authority in the exporting country.

-Example 3: chemical composition and labelling of textile products
+Chemical composition and labelling of textile products

 Textile products must only contain chemical substances that are authorised in Europe.
 These substances have been agreed at EU level and are the same in all member states.